 The platform uses the popular BMC controller from Aspeed – AST2600.
 It implements a network port for OOB management, a VGA controller, and a serial port.

-<b>Service and Support</b>
+<b>Service and support</b>

 It is stated that most components for warranty repairs are constantly available in the warehouse.
 If they are not available, the delivery time is up to three weeks.
-The conditions for extended warranty packages are specified in the relevant agreements.
+The terms for extended warranty packages are specified in the relevant agreements.

 The equipment is provided with the necessary certificates, which is important for certain categories of customers.